alexa/alexa-cookbook/feature-demos/skill-demo-display-directive/listTemplate/README.md

 ## Exploring

-Once enabled, try playing through a few questions on different devices.
-Each round of questions will generate console log messages, depending on which device you are using.
-Open the AWS Console and navigate to the CloudWatch Logs section and view the logs associated with your skill's Lambda function.
-It is most easy to access the logs from Lambda function page.
-Click on the Monitoring tab, then click on one of the Jump to Logs links.
-Examine the logs and you will see information about the events which have been generated.
+Once enabled, try saying different state names on different devices.
+Each state uses a different body template so you know what to expect with the examples.
+Look at the code to see each Template that's in use and learn how you can use these different options in your own skills.